coderefinery/workshop-intro/livestream.md

 but it's much harder to learn how all of the things fit together in practice.

-This means that computing often holds back the science, and not everyone has an equal opportunity.
+This means that computing often holds back the Science, and not everyone has an equal opportunity.

-The point is that everyone has to have base skills in order to:
+The point is that everyone has to have basic computing skills in order to:

 - Do their science without barriers
 - Produce higher quality, reproducible research